 C – low-value products with high sales frequency

 Products in category A need more attention because the financial impact is significant, but the sales are unpredictable.
-Products in category C require less supervision because they have a smaller financial impact and they are constantly turning over.
+Meanwhile, products in category C require less supervision because they have a smaller financial impact and they are constantly turning over.
 Products in category B fall somewhere in between.

 6. Manage Good Relationships with Suppliers